dylanops/docker-odoo/README.md

 # Odoo 15

-The repository support run odoo 15 in docker.
+The repository support run odoo 16 in docker amd, arm.

 ## How to run?